 In this episode of the Métis Speaker Series, we speak to the regional president of the Métis Nation of Alberta, Lawrence Gervais.
 This discussion looks at the ways we can help amplify Métis’ voices and awareness.
 Lawrence shares his perspective on what the role of leadership should look like within the Métis Nation and how this role can help in the economic advancement of Métis people.

 Darian brings unparalleled charisma and excitement to everything he does.
 A brand-builder and digital marketing thought leader with Métis heritage, he is known for off-the-wall ideas and fantastic stories.
 Darian aims to energize the conversation about Métis peoples and culture, while helping to educate along the way through the Métis Speaker Series.

 Métis Speaker Series

 This initiative is funded through the Indigenous Healing and Rebuilding funding stream of the Civil Forfeiture Office.
 The Kishkayhta (Learn), Kiikew (Heal), Kiihtwaam ooshtaahk (Rebuild) Métis Speaker Series is organized around the theme of Métis Cultural Healing and Rebuilding.
 This project was created to assist Métis Youth, Métis Chartered Communities, and the general public to create more visibility of Métis People and educate about Métis culture and heritage.
 The speaker series was facilitated virtually and networked to the over 90,000 Métis people residing in BC.

 The Métis speaker series is available in both podcast and video format.
-The 8 podcast episode themes are:

 What People Say